Agriculture in Cambodia: Rice production

 In 1987 statistics on rice production were sparse, and they varied depending upon sources.
 Cambodian government figures were generally lower than those provided by the UN Food and Agriculture Organization (FAO) for the period from 1979 to 1985.

 Political and technical factors account for the discrepancies.
 Data collection in the war-torn nation was difficult because of the lack of trained personnel.
 Moreover, representatives of international and of foreign relief organizations were not permitted to travel beyond Phnom Penh, except with special permission, because of security and logistics problems.
 In addition, international and Cambodian sources used different benchmarks in calculating rice production.

 The FAO computed the harvest by calendar year; Cambodian officials and private observers based their calculations on the harvest season, which runs from November to February and thus extends over two calendar years.
 Last of all, a substantial statistical difference exists between milled rice and paddy (unmilled rice) production, compounding problems in compiling accurate estimates.
 In terms of weight, milled rice averages only 62 percent of the original unmilled paddy.
 Estimates sometimes refer to these two kinds of rice interchangeably.

 Despite statistical discrepancies, there is consensus that annual unmilled rice production during the 1979 to 1987 period did not reach the 1966 level of 2.5 million tons.
 Nevertheless, since 1979, Cambodian rice production has increased gradually (except during the disastrous 1984 to 1985 season), and the nation in the late 1980s had just begun to achieve precarious self-sufficiency if estimates were borne out.

 Cambodia's cultivated rice land can be divided into three areas.
-The first and richest (producing more than one ton of rice per hectare) covers the area of the Tonle Sap Basin and the provinces of Batdambang, Kampong Thum, Kampong Cham, Kandal, Prey Veng, and Svay Rieng.
+The first and richest (producing more than one ton of rice per hectare) covers the area of the Tonle Sap Basin and the provinces of Battambang, Kampong Thum, Kampong Cham, Kandal, Prey Veng, and Svay Rieng.
 The second area, which yields an average of four-fifths of a ton of rice per hectare, consists of Kampot and Koh Kong provinces along the Gulf of Thailand, and some less fertile areas of the central provinces.
 The third area, with rice yields of less than three-fifths of a ton per hectare, comprises the highlands and the mountainous provinces of Preah Vihear, Stoeng Treng, Ratanakiri, and Mondulkiri.